irazer19/Movie-trailer/readme.md

 2. Any web browser like Google Chrome,Firefox,etc should be installed.

 ## How to use:
+1. Download the clone or clone the repository.
-1. Open the document **fresh_tomates**
+2. Open the python file **entertainment_center**.
+3. Run this module.
+4. An html file will open, listing all my favorite movies.
-2. After the list of movies appear on the screen, you may click on anyone to start watching the trailer.
+5. You may click on any movie poster to start watching the trailer.

-## Enjoy your time!
+6. Enjoy your time!